gathering/go-archive/README.md

 1. Add one or more custom configs to the `browsertrix-crawler/configs` folder
 2. Add cron-job that runs this container with docker-compose and a command like `crawl --config /app/configs/my-crawl-config.yaml`

-Full example command (without scheduling): `docker-compose run crawler crawl --config /app/configs/my-crawl-config.yaml`
+Full example command (without scheduling): `docker-compose run --rm crawler crawl --config /app/configs/my-crawl-config.yaml`

 ## Known issues and debugging